coreos/locksmith/README.md

 ### Semaphore

-locksmith uses a [semaphore][semaphore] in etcd (located at the key `coreos.com/updateengine/rebootlock/semaphore`) to coordinate the reboot lock.
+locksmith uses a [semaphore][semaphore] in etcd, located at the key `coreos.com/updateengine/rebootlock/semaphore`, to coordinate the reboot lock.
+If a non-default group name is used, the etcd key will be `coreos.com/updateengine/rebootlock/groups/$groupname/semaphore`.

 The semaphore is a JSON document, describing a simple semaphore, that clients [swap][cas] to take the lock.